bcullman/dotfiles/readme.md

 # Simple dotfile backup script

 ## Initial Setup
-1. Clone this repo. rename it, if you like.
+1. Clone this repo.
+Rename it, if you like.
-1. In the dotfiles-config.json file, set the paths to your git execututable, and to this repo.
+1. In the dotfiles-config.json file, set the paths to your git executable, and to this repo.
 1. In the dotfiles-config.json file, add the files and/or directories you want to backup
 1. run the script with `./dotfiles-sync.sh`